4drian3d/SignedVelocity/README.md

 - Download the version of SignedVelocity-Sponge that is compatible with your server.
   SignedVelocity-Sponge-8 supports API 8.1 and 9, SignedVelocity-Sponge-10 supports API 10 and 11
 - Drag and drop on your Sponge plugins folder
 - Start your server
+### Fabric
+- Download the version of SignedVelocity Fabric that corresponds to your server version
+- Drag and drop on your Fabric mods folder
+- Start your server
 ### Minestom
 - Download SignedVelocity-Minestom